joe733/joe733/README.md

 ### 👋 Hello!
-Call me joe.
-I'm a technophile..
+You can call me *Joe*.
+I'm a technophile.

 - 📦 Run through [my software projects](https://github.com/joe733?tab=repositories) to see what I'm working on.
 - 🤩 Awesome fields that I aspire to work with: